 To achieve this objective, the infrastructure of the network will combine blockchain, artificial intelligence, and Web 3.o social computing technologies with the large scale collective action power of the internet.

-This combination is designed to enable voters to decentralize the locus of power exercised in governments throughout the world and disintermediate the impediments in electoral and legislative processes that prevent voters from controlling elections and legislation.
+This combination is designed to enable voters to decentralize the locus of power exercised in governments throughout the world and disintermediate the impediments inserted into electoral and legislative processes to prevent voters from controlling elections and legislation.

-The network will empower voters to re-invent democracy technologically by providing them tools and services through which they can exercise their civil, political and human rights.
-They will be able to build self-organizing voting blocs, political parties, and electoral coalitions that can create electoral bases large enough to determine who runs for office, who gets elected, and what laws are passed.
+The network will empower voters to re-invent democracy technologically by providing them unique agenda-setting, political organizing and consensus-building tools and services through which they can exercise their civil, political and human rights.
+Their self-organizing voting blocs, political parties, and electoral coalitions will be able to forge transpartisan electoral bases large enough to determine who runs for office, who gets elected, and what laws are passed.

-The Global Social Network for Voters will be the world’s first large scale consensus-building and conflict-resolving platform by empowering voters worldwide to overcome the increasing numbers of “democratic deficits” that are creating failed and failing democracies worldwide.
+The Global Social Network for Voters will be the world’s first large scale consensus-building and conflict-resolving platform.
+It will empower voters worldwide to overcome the increasing numbers of “democratic deficits” that are creating failed and failing democracies worldwide.

 Specifically, the network and platform will incorporate:

-- Blockchain technology to protect the identity of voters worldwide and the confidentiality of their communications.
+- Blockchain technology to secure and protect the identity of voters worldwide, and ensure the confidentiality of their communications.

 - Artificial intelligence and Web 3.0 social computing technology to facilitate collective decision-making and collective intelligence generation.